ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 We'll do this with a `post-receive` hook (the exact name is important here), which Git will automatically run after every push to the server.

 {{< details summary="What is a Git hook?" >}}
-Git hooks are simply shell scrips that automatically run in response to specific Git-related events (pushes, pulls, commits, etc.).
+Git hooks are just shell scrips that automatically run in response to specific Git-related events (pushes, pulls, commits, etc.).
 They're super useful for automating Git-related tasks.

 This guide uses a `post-receive` hook to automatically redeploy your web app on every Git push to the server.